CACI-International/ergo/so/README.md

 * Improve thread status output to be a consistent log level.
 Add error list at bottom of tty status output, and a message/signal handler to exit gracefully.
   Display error details at exit?
+* Revisit pattern literal matching.
+  * This could use some sort of equality test on the value _data_, rather than comparing value identifiers.

 ### Plugin notes
 * Ideally, plugins are loaded just like other scripts: `so [path to plugin]`.